This wearable brain computer is designed to promote focus and productivity

 As brainwaves are measured, the Neurosity Shift app guards our concentration.
 It connects to your Spotify account to play the most suitable music to maintain that mental state, or reduces technological distractions by resetting notifications and ringtones.

-Periodically, Crown sends a sort of “report card” that indicates the moments when there was the greatest concentration and the moments of greatest distraction.
+Periodically, Crown sends out a kind of "report card" that indicates the moments when there was the greatest concentration and the moments of greatest distraction.

 A sort of coach who evaluates our commitment by reading our brain activity.